Inkering/CozyPad/README.md

-# CozyPad
+# Cozy Pad
-A cozy and wholesome macro pad for design folk
+*A cozy and wholesome macro pad for design folk*

+Made by Sam Daitzman and Dieter Brehm

-# Project proposal
+## Project proposal
+Our goal is to create and program a tiny keyboard to make frequent tasks or shortcuts easier to access on a computer.
+It will have eight keys in a 4 column, 2 row grid, and will connect over usb to a computer.
+The computer will dictate the key-binding through it's operating system, but the keypad firmware will bridge the gap between the key switches and the computer's USB keyboard spec.

 Details about the project and what we want to learn from it are in our [proposal document](reports/proposal.md).
 A pdf of the same proposal is [here](reports/proposal.pdf).